KantamaneeKantang/Portfolio-Project-2/Energy Consumption/Readme.md

 A detailed description of the dataset of energy can be found on [Our World in data's website](https://ourworldindata.org/energy), and [electricity accessing](https://ourworldindata.org/number-without-electricity), but to summarize, the dataset has the variables following file named code book.xlsx.

+The project is explored by SQL and then visualized by a dashboard in Power BI